cytoscape/cytoscape-manual/docs/Navigation_and_Layout.md

 <a id="yFiles"> </a>
 ## yFiles Layouts

-Cytoscape offers a set of layout algorithms based on the yFiles library.
-As of Cytoscape 3.6, the yFiles algorithms are available directly through the [Cytoscape App Store](http://apps.cytoscape.org/).
-To install them, go to **Layout → Install yFiles**.
-This will direct you to the App Store.
+Cytoscape offers a set of layout algorithms based on the [yFiles library](http://www.yworks.com/products/yfiles-layout-algorithms-for-cytoscape).
+As of
+Cytoscape 3.6, the yFiles algorithms are available directly through the [Cytoscape App Store](http://apps.cytoscape.org/).
+To install them, go to **Layout → Install yFiles**, which will direct you to the App Store.
 Click the **Install** button to proceed.
 You will be directed to a license agreement, and once yFiles is installed, the yFiles layouts will be available in the **Layout** menu.